Charter Life Sciences

 Series B in 2006

 CoMentis, Inc. is a biotechnology company dedicated to the research, discovery, and development of small-molecule drugs aimed at treating neurovascular diseases, particularly Alzheimer's disease and schizophrenia.
-The company specializes in developing nicotinic acetylcholine receptor modulators to address cognitive disorders.
-Founded in 2004 as Athenagen, Inc., CoMentis underwent a name change in 2007 following its merger with Zapaq, Inc., which enhanced its focus on neurovascular diseases.
-Based in South San Francisco, California, CoMentis is committed to advancing therapeutic options for conditions that significantly impact cognitive function.
+The company is focused on creating nicotinic acetylcholine receptor modulators to address cognitive disorders.
+Founded in 2004 as Athenagen, Inc., it underwent a name change to CoMentis in February 2007 after merging with Zapaq, Inc., which strengthened its position in the neurovascular disease sector.
+CoMentis is headquartered in South San Francisco, California.

 Amaranth Medical